San José de Mayo: Geography

+San José de Mayo is located on the banks of San Jose river, in the San José Department in southern Uruguay.
+It is spread over an area of 16.95 km2.
 Increased precipitation as a result of climate change and impermeabilization of the local land surfaces has made San José de Mayo more prone to flooding over the 1987–2017 period.